 Instructions

 • Remove the raw brisket from its packaging and pat it dry with a paper towel.
 Transfer it to a large baking sheet or roasting pan.
-Sprinkle the brisket liberally with coarse sea salt, making sure to get the sides as well.
+Sprinkle both sides of the brisket with sea salt, making sure to get the sides as well.
+Use only the amount of salt you always would on beef.
+In other words, season to your personal taste.
 Allow the brisket to sit uncovered in the refrigerator overnight (24 hours is ideal), or as long as you can before cooking it in the oven.

-• At least 30 minutes before you want to cook brisket in the oven, remove it from the refrigerator to allow it to come closer to room temperature.
-Sprinkle it liberally with garlic powder and black pepper and a little additional salt and allow it to sit.
+• At least 30 minutes before cooking, take the meat out of the refrigerator to allow it to come closer to room temperature.
+Sprinkle both sides liberally with garlic powder and black pepper.
+Don't add more salt unless you feel you used too little for dry brining.

 • Preheat the oven to 250 degrees Fahrenheit.
-Transfer the brisket to a long sheet of foil.
-Double wrap the brisket in foil, then place it back on the baking sheet (or roasting pan).
-Roast the brisket in the preheated oven until it reaches an internal temperature of 180 to 200 degrees Fahrenheit, about 1 hour and 15 minutes per pound of meat.
+Transfer the brisket to a rimmed baking sheet that is lined with a long sheet of foil.
+Double wrap the brisket in foil.
+Roast the brisket in the preheated oven until it reaches an internal temperature of 180 to 200 degrees Fahrenheit, about 1 hour to 1 hour and 15 minutes per pound of meat.

-• Once the brisket reaches about 145 degrees F, you can uncover the foil and raise the oven temperature to 300 degrees F to allow the fat to become crispy for the last 45 minutes to 1 hour of baking.ย The final cooking temperature for brisket is 203 degrees Fahrenheit.
-Meat continues cooking while it rests, so you can pull it out of the oven around 190 – 195 degrees F and allow it to finish cooking as it rests, if you'd like.
+• Once the brisket reaches about 145 degrees F, remove the foil and raise the oven temperature to 350 degrees F to allow the fat to become crispy for the last 45 minutes to 1 hour of baking.ย The final cooking temperature for brisket is 203 degrees Fahrenheit.
+Meat continues cooking while it rests, so you can pull it out of the oven around 190 – 195 degrees F and allow it to finish cooking as it rests.
 Otherwise, pull it out of the oven once it reaches 200 degrees Fahrenheit.

-• Once the brisket is out of the oven, allow it to sit for at least 20 minutes to give the juices an opportunity to evenly distribute throughout the meat for the best texture.
+• Let meat rest for 20 minutes to give the juices an opportunity to evenly distribute throughout the meat for the best texture.

-• Store any leftover brisket in an airtight container in the refrigerator.
+• Store any leftover brisket in an airtight container in the refrigerator for up to 5 days.

 Video